Tested Baking & Dessert Recipes & Videos

 bibliography

-Blueberry Streusel Scones Tested Recipe
+Blueberry Streusel Scones Recipe & Video

 Printer Friendly Page

-For the Scones: In a large bowl, whisk together the flour, sugar, baking powder and salt.
-Cut the butter into small pieces and blend into the flour mixture with a pastry blender or two knives.
+In a large bowl, whisk together the flour, sugar, baking powder, and salt.
+Cut the cold butter into small pieces and blend into the flour mixture with a pastry blender, your fingertips, or two knives.
 The mixture should look like coarse crumbs.
 Gently fold in the blueberries.
-In a small measuring cup combine the cream, beaten egg and vanilla.
-Add this mixture to the flour mixture and stir just until the dough comes together.
-Do not over mix the dough or the scones will be tough.

-Transfer the dough to a lightly floured surface and knead the dough gently four or five times and then pat the dough into a circle that is about 7 inches (18 cm) round and about 11/2 inches (4 cm) thick.
-Cut this circle in half, then cut each half into four pie-shaped wedges (triangles).
-Place the scones on the baking sheet.
-Brush the tops of the scones with a little cream or milk.
+Transfer the dough to a lightly floured surface and gently knead the dough a few times and then pat into a 7 inch (17.5 cm) round.
+Brush the top of the dough with a little cream or milk.

-Bake the scones until nicely browned, about 18 - 22 minutes or until a toothpick inserted in the center of a scone comes out clean.
+Then, with a knife, cut the round of dough in half, then cut each half into four pie-shaped wedges (triangles).
+Place the 8 scones on the baking sheet.
+Bake until nicely browned and they feel firm to the touch, about 18 - 22 minutes.
 Transfer to a wire rack to cool slightly.
 These are best eaten the day they are made but can be covered and stored for a few days.
+The scones can also be frozen.

-Makes 8 scones
+Makes 8 scones.

 Blueberry Streusel Scones: